Caspian Sea: Environmental degradation

 The Volga River, the longest river in Europe, drains 20% of the European land area and is the source of 80% of the Caspian's inflow.
 Heavy development in its lower reaches has caused numerous unregulated releases of chemical and biological pollutants.
 The UN Environment Programme warns that the Caspian "suffers from an enormous burden of pollution from oil extraction and refining, offshore oil fields, radioactive wastes from nuclear power plants and huge volumes of untreated sewage and industrial waste introduced mainly by the Volga River".

 The magnitude of fossil fuel extraction and transport activity in the Caspian also poses a risk to the environment.
 The island of Vulf off Baku, for example, has suffered ecological damage as a result of the petrochemical industry; this has significantly decreased the number of species of marine birds in the area.
 Existing and planned oil and gas pipelines under the sea further increase the potential threat to the environment.

 The high concentration of mud volcanoes under the Caspian Sea were thought to be the cause of a fire that broke out 75 kilometers from Baku on July 5, 2021.
 The State oil company of Azerbaijan SOCAR said preliminary information indicated it was a mud volcano which spewed both mud and flammable gas.

-It is calculated that during the 21st century, the water level of the Caspian Sea will decrease by 9–18 m (30–60 ft) due to the acceleration of evaporation due to global warming and the process of desertification.
+It is calculated that during the 21st century, the water level of the Caspian Sea will decrease by 9–18 m (30–60 ft) due to the acceleration of evaporation due to global warming and the process of desertification, causing an ecocide.

+Under medium to high emission scenarios, a decline towards the top end of 18 metres could mean an area of up to 143,000 square kilometres converting to land, a 37% reduction to current water area.
+Under such a scenario all ecologically significant areas of the Caspian Sea would experience a dramatic reduction in sea level.

 On October 23, 2021, Kazakhstan President Kassym-Jomart Tokayev signed the Protocol for the Protection of the Caspian Sea against Pollution from Land-based Sources in order to ensure better protection for the biodiversity of the Caspian Sea.

+In July 2025, the Caspian Sea reached its lowest recorded level, falling to less than 29 meters below sea level.